-World Series: After Blake Snell leaves, vaunted bullpen wobbles, hangs on as Rays get even with Dodgers
+Vaunted bullpen wobbles, hangs on as Rays get even with LA

 Like Snell, all four relievers behind him made their World Series debuts.

-Anderson struck out Justin Turner with two on in a 4-2 game in the fifth, then gave up Will Smith’s solo shot in the sixth to trim Tampa Bay’s lead to 6-3.
+Anderson struck out Justin Turner with two on in a 4-2 game in the fifth, then gave up Will Smith’s solo shot in the sixth.

 Fairbanks, pitching across the street from the ballpark where he made his major league debut with the Texas Rangers last year, replaced Anderson and pitched a perfect seventh.